gfiehler/rabbithub/README.md

 	"lease_expiry_time_microsec": 4620919374000198
 }]
 ```
+## RabbitHub hub.topic in posts to subscribers
+  RabbitHub environment variable- append_hub_topic_to_callback: (true, false)
+  ..* true: (default) Append hub.topic parameter when Posting a message to a subscriber
+  ..* false: Do not append hub.topic parameter when Posting a message to a subscriber

 ## RabbitHub HTTP Post to Subscriber Error Management
 Two new rabbithub environment parameters are now available to control what happens when a HTTP POST to a consumer fails.
 The following parameters can be defined in the `rabbitmq.config` file